RosmeoP/jwt-auth-api/README.md

 # jwt-auth-api

-A robust and extensible RESTful API for user authentication and authorization using JSON Web Tokens (JWT), built with JavaScript.
-This API is designed to serve as a secure authentication layer for web or mobile applications, providing endpoints for registration, login, protected resources, and token refreshing.
+A robust and extensible RESTful API for user authentication and authorization using JSON Web Tokens (JWT) and MongoDB, built with JavaScript.
+This API is designed to serve as a secure authentication layer for modern web and mobile applications, supporting both classic email/password login and Google OAuth.
+It also features email verification for new accounts.

 ## Features

 - User registration and login with secure password hashing
 - JWT-based authentication (access & refresh tokens) for stateless session management
 - Token refresh endpoint to maintain sessions securely
+- Google OAuth login for seamless third-party authentication
+- Email verification for new user accounts
 - Protected endpoints accessible only with valid tokens
+- User profile endpoint
 - Easy integration with front-end applications
 - Docker support for seamless deployment